ervandew/eclim/src/doc/content/vim/common/vcs.rst

-The following list of commands are similar to those above, but instead of opening a local buffer, these commands all open a url in the browser so that you can use your favorite vcs web front end (viewvc, trace, etc.).
+The following list of commands are similar to those above, but instead of opening a local buffer, these commands all open a url in the browser so that you can use your favorite vcs web front end (viewvc, trac, etc.).

 .. _VcsWebLog: